God and Man at Yale Divinity

 - What gifts and experiences you can contribute to your theological education at Yale.

-Getting this just right took several weeks.[3]
-(I will share my personal statement in a future post for anyone interested in viewing it.)
+Getting this just right took several weeks.3 (I shared my actual personal statement in a subsequent post for anyone interested in viewing it.)

 Writing Sample